-I like fresh muffins.
+Do you like a warm, muffin fresh from the oven.
+I sure do.
 I don’t think a cold muffin is a particularly appetizing breakfast.
 So I figured out a way to turn my favorite muffin recipe into a muffin mix so that I can whip up fresh muffins, even on a busy morning.

 This homemade muffin mix is easy to mix up to keep on hand for a hot breakfast or a quick snack.
 The mix can be made with all white flour or with part whole wheat flour.